 When a tree goes down, you’re probably wondering who will pay for the cleanup and any necessary repairs.
 The answer is: “It depends.”

-You’ll need to check your homeowner insurance policy, says Chris Hackett, director of personal lines for the Property Casualty Insurers Association of America (PCI).
-If a tree doesn't do any damage, your policy isn't likely to pay for its removal.
+You’ll need to check your homeowners insurance policy, says Chris Hackett, senior director at the American Property Casualty Insurance Association (APCIA).
+If a tree doesn’t do any damage, your policy isn’t likely to pay for its removal.
 To qualify for a claim, the fallen tree must have caused damage to structures that are outlined in your home insurance documents.

 “If your tree falls over in the middle of your backyard and it doesn’t knock over a fence or hit the roof of your house, you’re on your own,” he says.